 What are the pension challenges about?

-In 2011, Lord Hutton of the Independent Public Service – Pensions Commission, set out his final report to the government into reforms of public sector pensions.
+In 2011, Lord Hutton set out his final report to the government into reforms of public sector pensions.

-Based primarily on an individual’s date of birth, they were either taken out of the better pension scheme altogether and put into the less favourable newer scheme (the unprotected group); or they were allowed to stay in the pension scheme for a limited period before moving onto the less favourable scheme (the tapered group); or they were allowed to remain on the older and better pension scheme (the protected group).
+Based primarily on an individual’s date of birth, they were either taken out of the better (final salary) pension scheme altogether and put into the less favourable (career average) newer scheme (the unprotected group); or they were allowed to stay in the final salary pension scheme for a limited period before moving onto the less favourable scheme (the tapered group); or they were allowed to remain on the older and better pension scheme (the protected group).

-The police pensions claims being brought to the Employment Tribunal relate to the way in which some officers have been moved out of the better pension scheme wholly or partially whilst others have not.
-These are known as 'transitional protections' or 'transitional provisions'.
+The police pensions claims were brought in the Employment Tribunal and related to the way in which some officers were moved out of the better pension scheme wholly or partially whilst others were not.
+The terms of the pension scheme which allowed this are known as 'transitional protections' or 'transitional provisions'.

-We are arguing that transitional provisions (which give some officers a better deal than others under the pension reforms) based on date of birth are discriminatory on the grounds of age.
-We also consider that there may be claims for equal pay, indirect race and sex discrimination.
+We argued that transitional provisions (which give some officers a better deal than others under the pension reforms) based on date of birth were discriminatory because of age under the terms of the Equality Act 2010.

-The issues involved in the police pensions challenge are whether the transitional provisions (i.e. the way in which some but not all employees have been moved on to the less favourable CARE 2015 scheme) can be objectively justified by the police forces and the Home Secretary.
+The issues involved in the police pensions challenge were whether the transitional provisions (i.e. the way in which some but not all employees were moved to the less favourable scheme) could objectively be justified by the police forces and the Home Secretary.

-In 2018, the Court of Appeal decided that the equivalent changes in the Judges’ and Firefighters’ pension schemes could not be justified.
+In 2018, the Court of Appeal decided that the equivalent changes in the Judges’ and Firefighters’ pension schemes could not be justified and an appeal to the Supreme Court was not permitted.

 Can the government make changes to pensions?

-The Government has the power to change your pension; however, they must do so lawfully and in a manner which is not discriminatory.
+The Government has the power to change public sector pensions; however, they must do so lawfully and in a manner which is not discriminatory.

 The police pension challenge does not dispute the government’s ability to close pension schemes and introduce new ones.

-The crux of the current case relates to the manner in which the government has arbitrarily (based on date of birth) moved some officers into the less favourable CARE 2015 scheme, but others have not been moved at all or only partially.
+The crux of the current case relates to the manner in which the government arbitrarily (based on date of birth) moved some officers into the less favourable CARE 2015 scheme, but others were not moved at all.

-We are disputing the way in which the Government has implemented the new pension scheme and the discriminatory impact it has had on younger officers and newer (younger) recruits without justification
+We disputed the way in which the Government implemented the new pension scheme and the discriminatory impact it has had on younger officers without justification.

 What are 'transitional provisions'?